 Zucchini, potato and fresh herbs gratin

 This dish relies on fresh herbs for its explosion of flavor.
-The fresh herbs also pack lots of nutrition—they’re a powerhouse of phytochemicals and antioxidants, and a great addition to your healthy diet.
-Use new potatoes and very fresh zucchini for best results.
+The fresh herbs also pack lots of nutritional value—they’re a powerhouse of phytochemicals and antioxidants, and a great addition to your healthy diet.
+Use new potatoes and very fresh zucchini (no need to peei if they’re so) for best results.

-• 4-5 zucchini, peeled (if very fresh no need to peel) and cut into ¼ -inch slices
+• 4-5 zucchini, unpeeled if very fresh and perfect, and cut into ¼ -inch slices

-• 8-10 small potatoes, peeled and very thinly sliced (can be done with a mandoline or food processor)
+• 8-10 small potatoes, peeled or unpeeled depending on condition, very thinly sliced (can be done with a mandoline or a food processor)

 • ½ cup freshly grated parmesan cheese